Chen-Tang-2015/office-content-pr/rest-api/Microsoft.Graph/conceptual-topics/connect-step-by-step-walkthroughs/connect-step-by-step-AspNetMVC.md

 <a name="request"></a>
 ## Use the access token in a request to the Microsoft Graph API

-After the user signs-in to Azure, the Connect sample shows the user an activity for sending a mail message.
+After the user signs-in, the Connect sample shows the user an activity for sending a mail message.
 With an access token, your app can make authenticated requests to the Microsoft Graph API.

 For example the UnifiedApiHelper.cs file contains the code that: